jpogs23/aro-tools/README.md

 ```

 4. Banner command not found.
-   The script will still proceed even without the banner headings and endings.
+   The script will still proceed even without the banner binary.
+   To get around this you need to install that rpm package.

 ```sh
 [cloud_user@3e51134a661c aro-tools]$ ./aro-must-gather.sh